MATT ROGALSKY

 PERFORMANCE

 My approach to performance has been greatly influenced by mentors who insisted on liveness and unpredictability in their electronic music practices, especially Martin Bartlett, George E Lewis, Pauline Oliveros, Ron Kuivila and Alvin Lucier.
+I am also indebted to Barry Truax for studies in soundscape and spatial composition.

 I make live performances with a diversity of analog and digital resources using both improvisational and scored approaches, and a focus on the "homemade", whether in hardware or software.
 I do a lot of field recording and use many soundscape elements in performance.
 You may find some documentation here, and listen to some recent items below.